directual/directual-react-boilerplate/README.md

 `npm install http-proxy-middleware --save `

-## Step 2: create middleware proxy to directual.api, for resolve problem linked with CORS
+### 2. Create middleware proxy to directual.api, for resolving problem linked with CORS

 create file `.env` in root directory with you APP_ID,
 example:
 `.env`
 `APP_ID=050e77bb-b0e6-4685-8712-a85774fad272`

 You can find APP_ID in Api -> API keys section on [Directual](https://my.directual.com),